← All posts

 The Bottom Line

-MOD Pizza is one of the more flexible fast-casual chains for people tracking macros — the ingredient-level nutrition data is published, the Mini is legitimately light, and you can hit meaningful protein numbers if you build with intention.
+MOD is one of the more flexible fast-casual chains for tracking macros.
+Ingredient-level nutrition is published, the Mini is genuinely light, and you can hit solid protein numbers if you build with intention.

-The two things that trip people up: the cauliflower crust isn't a health upgrade, and sodium accumulates faster than the calorie count suggests.
-A pizza that looks reasonable at 800 calories can carry 2,200mg of sodium from crust plus processed meats.
+Two things trip people up: the cauliflower crust isn't a calorie reduction, and sodium climbs faster than the calorie count suggests.
+A pizza that looks reasonable at 800 calories can carry 2,200mg of sodium once you add processed meats on top of the crust.

-Order deliberately — one cheese, a lean protein, a pile of veggies, skip the oil — and MOD is a solid fast-casual choice.
-Order the way MOD's branding implies you can (everything for the same price) and you've built a 1,200-calorie, 3,000mg-sodium pizza without trying.
+Order deliberately (one cheese, a lean protein, a pile of veggies, skip the oil) and MOD is a solid choice.
+Order the way the branding implies you can, with everything piled on for the same price, and you've built a 1,200-calorie, 3,000mg-sodium pizza without trying.

 Build it before you go: MOD Pizza Nutrition Calculator